Omurice. A delicious and popular Japanese fried rice covered in a luscious blanket of soft scrambled eggs with a tangy ketchup sauce.

 - Hold the wooden chopstick in the center, only rotating the pan so your egg becomes a tornado shape.

-- Once your egg pancake or egg tornado is cooked, with the help of the chopsticks slide it over your fried rice dome.
+- Once egg tornado is cooked, with the help of the chopsticks slide it on top of the rice.
 Repeat this process again with the remaining egg for the second omelette.

 Katherine | Love In My Oven